Travel from Tokyo to Osaka: Faster and Cheapest Transportation Options

 Osaka, the kitchen of Japan, is one of the three most touristic cities in the country along with Tokyo and Kyoto.
 Tokyo to Osaka is the most popular route for travelers and is known as Japan’s Golden Route (Tokyo-Osaka-Kyoto).

 Let me jump to the conclusion.
-Shinkansen or bus is the best way for you to get from Tokyo to Osaka.
+Shinkansen or highway bus are the best way for you to get from Tokyo to Osaka.
 Which of these two is better will depend on your priorities.
 Shinkansen is the fastest way and bus is the cheapest one, and both are easier for first time visitors to Japan to move.

 Both Tokyo and Osaka have two airports each.
 Tokyo has Narita Airport and Haneda Airport while Osaka has Kansai Airport (KIX) and Itami Airport, but take a flight usually is not the best option, since airports are far from the center of the city and it takes extra money and time to reach there.

-The fastest and most convenient way to travel from Tokyo to Osaka is the bullet train.
+The fastest and most convenient way of traveling from Tokyo to Osaka is the bullet train.
 It takes 2 hours and half with the Nozomi, the shinkansen fastest train model, and about 3 hours with the Hikari.
 Not only that but, bullet trains in Japan are highly praised for their efficiency and cleanliness.
 Seats are spacious, comfortable and have plugs to charge your electronic products, as well as toilets in different cars.
 Food and drinks are also available during the trip.

 The plane option may seem faster, as it only takes a little over than an hour, but you have to go from the center of the city to the airport, be there beforehand to check in, go through security check, etc. With the shinkasen you just have to get to the tracks 5 minutes before the train arrives and jump on the car!
 And you will get straight to the city center, Shin-Osaka Station.